 The BSN in Nursing completion program is an upper level 30 credit hour program which must be completed at VSU.
 Coursework is completed in eight week blocks.
 The RN student will transfer in up to 90 credit hours from previous academic coursework.
 This will total 120 credits required for the baccalaureate degree.
-The curriculum for the nursing program is in alignment with the American Association of Colleges of Nursing's, The Essentials of Baccalaureate Education for Professional Nursing Practice.
+The curriculum for the nursing program is in alignment with the American Association of Colleges of Nursing (AACN), The Essentials of Baccalaureate Education for Professional Nursing Practice, 2008 and Quality and Safety in Education of Nurses (QSEN).
 The online program is completed in five semesters of part-time study for the working RN.